Tagged: Real Life Examples Probability

 OR

-An experiment resulting “n” equally likely mutually exclusive and collectively exhaustive outcomes and “m” of which are favorable to the occurrence of an event A, then the probability of event A is the ratio of m/n.
+An experiment resulting $n$ equally likely mutually exclusive and collectively exhaustive outcomes and “m” of which are favorable to the occurrence of an event A, then the probability of event A is the ratio of m/n.
 (D.S.
 Laplace (1749-1927).

 Symbolically we can write $P(A) = \frac{m}{n} = \frac{number\,\, of\,\, favorable\,\, outcomes}{Total\,\, number\,\, of\,\, outcomes}$

-Some shortcoming of the classical approach
+Some shortcomings of the classical approach

-• This approach assumes a world that does not exist, as some assumptions are imposed described above.
+• This approach assumes a world that does not exist, as some assumptions are imposed as described above.

 • This approach assumes symmetry about the world but there may be some disorder in a system.